bogdanadnan/ariominer/ariominer_for_beginners.md

 After you start it, redirect all your miners to point to the address and port of your proxy.
 The wallet used for the miners is irrelevant as it will be replaced by the wallet set on the proxy.
 There is a nice dashboard embedded into ariominer that allows you to get a lot of statistics from last 24h.
 You can check it out by visiting the proxy address in a browser: http://<proxy ip>:<proxy port> .
 Please keep in mind that proxy support is an experimental feature.
 ### Ariominer is trying to connect to coinfee.changeling.biz, what is this?
 This site has the dev fee settings to use (dev wallet and pool to connect to during that 1 min period).
 I implement it as such in order to be able to change the wallet in case the current one becomes compromised or to change the pool to a specific one in the future.
 Please don't block the site, there is no malicious code run by ariominer.
 The source code is open and if you don't trust the binaries you can always compile it yourself and check the code.
+### How can I solo mine?
+There is no support (yet) for solo mining.
+I might add it in the future as it is not a difficult task, but for the moment the need for it was not big enough.